Grilled Peach and Farro Salad

 Good for the Body

-"Extra virgin olive oil is a good source of Omega-3 fatty acids, is rich in antioxidants, and has anti-inflammatory properties.
-As the world sheds its fear of fat, we are able to celebrate the many health benefits and crucial roles of healthy fat in the diet.
-Healthy fats are wonderful for long-lasting energy, brain function, optimal weight, and hormone health."
+"Olive oil is one of the few non-controversial fats available.
+Even the USDA has never made claims against its health benefits.
+Extra virgin olive oil is a good source of Omega-3 fatty acids, is rich in antioxidants, and has anti-inflammatory properties.
+There are many benefits and crucial roles of healthy fats in the diet: they're wonderful for long-lasting energy, brain function, optimal weight, and hormone health."

-How to Care for Your Olive Oil
+How to Care for Olive Oil

 What about quality, sourcing, and storage?
 Johanna continues: